I went to the Comfort Ability® group and it felt so nice to be around a bunch of people who actually understood what I was going through.

 What are the goals of the Comfort Ability® Program workshops?

-The Comfort Ability Program workshops introduce cognitive behavioral therapy (CBT) for pain management and are a routinely recommended intervention for kids and teens with ongoing pain.
-Workshops teach pain science education, offer social support, and provide hands-on skills training for kids and parents/caregivers.
-The workshops introduce an array of evidenced-based strategies for managing pain and pain-related fear, as well as structured plans for improving sleep, school, and exercise.
+The Comfort Ability® Program workshops introduce cognitive behavioral therapy (CBT) for management of pain and functional symptoms, and are a routinely recommended intervention for kids and teens with ongoing discomforts.
+Workshops provide neuroscience education about how the brain works, offer social support, and they also provide hands-on skills training for kids and parents/caregivers.
+The workshops introduce an array of evidenced-based strategies for managing discomforts and symptom-related fear, as well as structured plans for improving sleep, school, and exercise.

 For most children and adolescents, this intervention is covered by insurance.

 If you live outside of Massachusetts, you can check to see if there is a Comfort Ability® Program workshop near you at our find-a-workshop page.

 What happens at a Comfort Ability® Program workshop?

 Kids/teens and parents/caregivers are in separate groups for the workshop.

 - Adolescent group: The workshop for kids and teens (ages 10-17) provides a safe, comfortable space to connect with a small group who can really understand what it’s like to have ongoing pain and functional symptoms.
 Together, they explore the science of how the brain functions, learn strategies based in psychology that can help to improve comfort, and experiment with a wide range of mind-body skills that are proven to help with recovery.
 Participants also explore how to manage symptom-related stress like feeling different from their friends, school problems, lack of sleep, missing out on activities, and how to cope with feeling anxious or sad.
 Kids and teens get the chance to talk to a peer mentor who has learned how to manage pain and other discomfort and ask questions.
 At the end of the workshop, participants develop their own Comfort Ability® plan to guide their coping and long-term recovery.